The Business of Writing Self-Published Novels

-When I am in a public discussion or appearance, that is one of the questions often asked.
+When I go to public discussions, this is one of the questions I'm often asked.
 "Why do you write?"
-After Peter Benchley wrote "Jaws", his response was a simple, to make money (not an exact quote) but that was the gist of his response.
-There is nothing dishonorable about writing novels for an income.
-Difficult, but not dishonorable.
+After Peter Benchley wrote Jaws, his response was simply, "to make money."
+Well, that's not an exact quote, but that was the gist of his response.
+I'm here to tell you that there is nothing dishonorable about writing novels for an income.
+Difficult, perhaps, but not dishonorable.

 I know a lot of people will exalt the high principles of creating a masterpiece.
 That's great, and we who write novels do have a sense of pride in completing a novel and getting it published.
 But if we are going to continue writing and getting published we are either independently wealthy, have a lucrative second source of income, or we sell books.
 It's what getting published is all about.
 It is also the major difference between the independently published novelist and the novelist published by a traditional house.

 As an independently published novelist, I chose a path that would get me into print faster, but not in front of readers.
 That is the business end of being a writer.
 There has always been a path around a traditional publishing house, but with the advent of the Internet. getting published has never been easier.
 The Internet also gives you greater access to readers, but it also puts a writer into a quagmire with other independently published writers all competing for the same readers.

 I write because I love telling stories.
 If I had been born a lot of years ago, I would have been a minstrel or traveling storyteller.
 Additionally, it would be nice to make some money